finbourne/luminesce-sdk-java-preview/sdk/docs/SqlExecutionApi.md

 <a name="getByQuerySqlite"></a>
 # **getByQuerySqlite**
-> String getByQuerySqlite(query, queryName, timeout)
+> File getByQuerySqlite(query, queryName, timeout)

 GetByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded) format, where the sql is simply in the url.